“Wherever you are is the entry point” – Kabir

 Keep your breathing even and smooth.

-As you breathe, recognize: ‘this is an in-breath, this is an out-breath’.
+As you breathe, silently recognize: “This is an in-breath; this is an out-breath.”

 Deep breathing increases the supply of oxygen to your brain and stimulates the parasympathetic nervous system, which promotes a state of calmness.

 Do this deep breathing exercise for about five minutes.
 You will notice how you feel more calm and relaxed.

 Eating is something we routinely do every day.
 However, we are often rushed and hurried between activities when we eat.